DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 - rightear
 - tailbase

-skeleton:
-- - snout
-  - tailbase
-- - snout
-  - leftear
-- - snout
-  - rightear
-- - leftear
-  - rightear
-- - leftear
-  - tailbase
-- - rightear
-  - tailbase

-- - topleftcorner
-  - toprightcorner
+identity: True/False
 ```
 **Individuals:** are names of "individuals" in the annotation dataset.
-These should be generic (e.g. mouse1, mouse2, etc.).
+These should/can be generic (e.g. mouse1, mouse2, etc.).
 These individuals are comprised of the same bodyparts defined by `multianimalbodyparts`.
 For annotation in the GUI and training, it is important that all individuals in each frame are labeled.
-Thus, keep in mind that you might need to have many individuals, .i.e. if there is (even just one frame) with 17 animals then the list should be `- indv1` to `- indv17`.
-For inference, once trained if you have a video with more or less animals, that is fine - you can change this number before running video analysis.
+Thus, keep in mind that you need to set individuals to the maximum number in your labeled-data set, .i.e., if there is (even just one frame) with 17 animals then the list should be `- indv1` to `- indv17`.
+Note, once trained if you have a video with more or less animals, that is fine - you can have more or less animals during video analysis!

 **Identity:** If you can tell the animals apart, i.e.,  one might have a collar, or a black marker on the tail of a mouse, then you should label these individuals consistently (i.e., always label the mouse with the black marker as "indv1", etc).
 If you have this scenario, please set `identity: True` in your `config.yaml` file.
 If you have 4 black mice, and you truly cannot tell them apart, then leave this as `false`.